Snežana Paunović

 Snežana Paunović (Снежана Пауновић; born 20 March 1975) is a Serbian politician.
-She served several terms in the Serbian national assembly and was one of the assembly's vice-presidents (i.e., deputy speakers).
+She has served several terms in the Serbian national assembly and was one of the assembly's vice-presidents (i.e., deputy speakers) on two occasions.
+She has served as minister of Public Administration and Local Self-Government since 2025.
 Paunović is a member of the Socialist Party of Serbia (SPS).
-She has served as minister of Public Administration and Local Self-Government since 2025.

 Early life and private career

 Paunović was born to a Kosovo Serb family in Peć, in what was then the Socialist Autonomous Province of Kosovo in the Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
 Almost all of Peć's Serb community was displaced at the end of the 1998–99 Kosovo War, and Paunović relocated to Belgrade at this time.
 She continues to identify Peć as her home community in her parliamentary profile.

 Paunović is a graduated economist.
-She has been the acting director of Peć Pharmacy since 2014 and was at one time a board member of Serbia's Agency for the Development of Small and Medium Enterprises.
-She was president of the supervisory board of the Belgrade Nikola Tesla Airport before standing down from the board in early 2015.
+She became the acting director of Peć Pharmacy in 2014 and was at one time a board member of Serbia's Agency for the Development of Small and Medium Enterprises.
+She was also president of the supervisory board of the Belgrade Nikola Tesla Airport before standing down from the board in early 2015.